Dextra Group | Reliable Connections

 Fuqing reactors 5 & 6

-Fuqing Reactor 5 & 6 are the first reactors of type Hualong One, based on a 100% Chinese design.
-Reactors have a capacity of 1,000 MW capacity, with start of operation scheduled for 2019 and 2022.
+Fuqing Reactor 5 and 6 are the first reactors of Hualong One, based on a 100% Chinese design.
+Each reactor has a capacity of 1,000 MW, with operations scheduled to begin in 2019 and 2022.

-Dextra has been present on site since the beginning of the construction of the reactor 5 in 2015, and is now involved on the 6th reactor.
+Dextra has been present on-site since the construction of Reactor 5 began in 2015 and is now involved in Reactor 6.

-For this challenging project, Dextra has been supplying its Griptec rebar splicing solution, which are used for rebar splicing into the APC shell.
+For this challenging project, Dextra has been supplying its Griptec rebar splicing solution, which is used for rebar splicing in the APC shell.

-More than a million Griptec connections will be used over the years for those two projects, supported by two Griptec equipment installed at site.
+More than a million Griptec connections will be used over the years for these two projects, supported by two Griptec machines installed on-site.

-Dextra is also supporting the contractor teams at site with two Dextra engineers rotating to ensure operator training, setting and preventive maintenance services, this in order to ensure optimal production day and night thorough production peak times.
+Dextra is also supporting the contractor teams on-site with two Dextra engineers rotating to provide operator training, setup, and preventive maintenance services.
+This ensures optimal production day and night, especially during peak times.

 Taishan EPRs 1&2